bluesillybeard/Pinc/readme.md

 - Set up github discussions thingy
 - The API needs some decent changes
     - Setting the bit depth of a framebuffer is just not well designed.
 OpenGL needs bit depths before even creating a window in many cases, so it is probably best to add the limitation of the user getting their framebuffer bit depths set before calling init.
+- error callback function, instead of forcing everyone to manually get the error if a function returns a value indicating an error
 - Test (theoretically) supported platforms that haven't been tested yet:
     - x86 linux
     - arm linux